Sean Delaney (musician): Solo career

 Delaney released one solo album in early January 1979, entitled Highway.
-It features eight original tracks written by Delaney and a cover of the Smokey Robinson song "You Beat Me to the Punch."
-It is dedicated to Gui (Bill Aucoin) and the four original members of KISS and has some of the same sessions musicians used on Peter Criss' solo album, including Allen Schwartzberg, who served as the session drummer for Peter Criss while he was recovering from a car accident.
+It features eight original tracks written by Delaney and a cover of the Smokey Robinson song "You Beat Me to the Punch".
+It is dedicated to Gui (Bill Aucoin) and the four original members of KISS and has some of the same sessions musicians used on Peter Criss' solo album, including Allen Schwartzberg, who served as the session drummer for Criss while he was recovering from a car accident.
 Luther Vandross also makes a guest appearance on the LP.

+The album's closing song "Dreams" became the title track for Grace Slick's solo album the following year, which also featured Schwartzberg on drums.

 The song "Spotlights (And Lonely Nights)" was originally intended to be released by Peter Criss on his 1978 solo album and a recording with him singing was done.
-However, even after a co-writing credit was negotiated by Casablanca it was determined that the song was too dark and unsuitable for a KISS-related release.
+However, even after a co-writing credit was negotiated by Casablanca Records it was determined that the song was too dark and unsuitable for a KISS-related release.
 Sean essentially replaced Peter's vocal with his own.